yehia67/documentation/getting-started/0.1/tutorials/receive-test-tokens.md

 # Receive free test tokens

-**The [Devnet](../references/iota-networks.md) is a copy of the IOTA Mainnet, which is where the IOTA tokens have value that can be traded on exchanges.
-The Devnet uses free tokens that don't have any monetary value.
-You can receive 1Ki (1000) of these free tokens to use for testing the network before transferring real value on the Mainnet.**
+**When testing IOTA, you may want to try sending IOTA tokens from one address to another.
+On the Mainnet, these tokens have a monetary value that can be traded on exchanges.
+To send test transactions without risking anything, you can use the Devnet.
+The [Devnet](../references/iota-networks.md) is similar to the Mainnet, except the tokens are free.
+You can use the Devnet faucet website to receive 1Ki (1000) of free tokens in one of your addresses.**

 ## Prerequisites